 Capital assets include land, transmission and distribution system, general plant, and construction-in-progress.
-At June 30, 2019, the District had \$190,232,076 in capital assets with \$99,888,247 of accumulated depreciation.
-This represents a net decrease (additions less deductions) of \$6,762,908 over the prior year.
+At June 30, 2020, the District had \$195,016,983 in capital assets with \$94,481,417 of accumulated depreciation.
+This represents a net decrease (additions less deductions) of \$647,319 over the prior year.
 Annual depreciation usually approximates the amount transferred to reserves and in turn is reinvested in the capital plant.

-Significant additions to general plant and transmission and distribution include the Cool Valley Cover/Liner Replacement, Wilkes Road Pipeline Extension, the Integrated Water Resources Management Plan and the Energy Analysis.
-Significant additions to construction in progress include the Via Cantamar & Reidy Canyon #1 Reservoir Painting and Recoating, the Betsworth Painting and Recoating, Old Castle Waterline Replacement, Rimrock LPS System Improvements, and the North Village Collection System.
+Significant additions to general plant and transmission and distribution include the Old Castle Waterline Replacement, the Red Mountain Reservoir and Betsworth Forebay Painting and Recoating Projects, the SDADA/HMI Replacement at Woods Valley Ranch and the Reidy Canyon Reservoir Outlet Pipeline.
+Significant additions to construction in progress include the Via Cantamar & Reidy Canyon #1 Reservoir and West Bear Ridge and Paradise Mountain Reservoir Painting and Recoating, the AMI System, Rimrock LPS System Improvements, and the North Village Collection System.